ASendellPrice/ZosteropsGenomicLandscape/README.md

 A Zebra Finch orientated VCF file, which formed the basis of our analyses, is available via Dropbox: "https://www.dropbox.com/sh/ivqj19l7qyrv5fm/AAB5_mEfV8njcf2AsyO_0aVVa?dl=0".
 Assignment of samples to populations are detailed in the file 'Samples_in_pops.txt'.
 The five comparisons used in this study are:

-SI vs. CI = Early stage with gene flow
-SI vs. FP = Early stage no gene flow
-HI vs. ML = Mid stage with gene flow
-LF vs. GT = Late stage with gene flow
-LH vs. VN = Late stage no gene flow
+SI vs. CI = Early stage with gene flow, SI vs. FP = Early stage no gene flow, HI vs. ML = Mid stage with gene flow, LF vs. GT = Late stage with gene flow, LH vs. VN = Late stage no gene flow.